racheleckenrod/griefSupport/README.md

 just pushed the origin head into the file, going to do a simple push and see if it update on github now, that it wasn't doing before

 ok, now I used the mistake branch to get this branch connected to heroku/main that is different than origin/main. eventaully renaming one, if not both of these branches is in order.

+this is the branch called main- linked directly to heroku